Tony-Huang/Spring-Camel-Hibernate/README.md

 # get HttpServletRequest or HttpServletResponse

-Need to use Camel conversion system. such as:
+Need to use Camel type conversion system. such as:

    HttpServletRequest request = exchange.getIn().getBody(HttpServletRequest.class);